 I was seven years old.
 Iain Hoffmann was coming up for his fifth birthday.
-Ann Hoffmann would have been two.
+Anne Hoffmann would have been two.

-|Waiting For The Number 16 Bus (Peter Hoffmann, 2008)|
+|Waiting for the number 16 bus (Peter Hoffmann, 2008)|

-If it was the Number 16, then it was all hands to the pump.
-Right, switch the televison off-lets go!
-If it was the Number 4 or the Number 27-deflation, until the next Edinburgh Corporation bus appeared.
+If it was the 16, then it was all hands to the pump.
+'Right, switch the television off-lets go!'
+If it was the 4 or the 2- temporary deflation, until the next Edinburgh Corporation bus appeared.

 Our hit rate must have been 99% plus - I can only recall ever missing a bus once or twice.
 That must have occurred when a driver thought he was Jim Clark and there had been no one at the surgeries' bus stop.
-Can you picture our faces -gaily stepping out and the bus flying past!
+Can you picture our faces - the Hoffmanns gaily traipsing or stepping out and the bus flying past!

-Imagine being able to watch television whilst waiting for a bus.
-And more surreal still, watching and listening to the dreadful news that an American President had been assassinated and then walking across Oxgangs Avenue to get on a Number 16 bus.
-An extraordinary juxtaposition; one of the major moments in the 20th century - a moment in history which will never be forgotten and all the while in our small world at The Stair life carrying on as normal - or seemingly so, because each and every one of us of a certain age can recall the moment they heard the news - even someone as young as seven years of age.
+But just imagine being able to watch television whilst waiting for a bus.
+And more surreal still, watching and listening to the dreadful news that an American President had been assassinated and then walking across Oxgangs Avenue to get on a number 16 bus.
+An extraordinary juxtaposition; one of the major moments in the 20th century - a moment in history which will never be forgotten and all the while in our small world at The Stair, life carrying on as normal - or at least seemingly so, because for each and every one of us of a certain age, we can recall the moment when they heard the news - even someone as young as seven years of age.